janis-commerce/s3/README.md

 npm install @janiscommerce/s3
 ```
 ## Description
-This is a package that wrapped the AWS SDK for the management S3 request, it will make easier the using of it.
-For more information read the AWS S3 SDK [AWS S3 SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html)
+This is a wrapper for the AWS SDK for the management S3 request, that makes easier the use of it.

+For more information read the [AWS S3 SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html)

 The possible methods are: